Vaidehi Kathirunthal

 Vaidehi Kaathirundhal's story was developed based on songs that Ilaiyaraaja had composed, hoping to use them in potential film.
-The film was released on 23 October 1984, became a huge commercial success and emerged a breakthrough in Vijayakanth's career.
+The film was released on 23 October 1984, became a commercial success and emerged a breakthrough in Vijayakanth's career.
 It was remade in Telugu as Manchi Manasulu (1986), and in Kannada as Preethi Nee Illade Naa Hegirali (2004).

 Plot

 Vellaisamy is an unkempt derelict who lives by the village temple doing menial jobs to survive but has an impressive singing ability.
 Vaidehi is a young widow who lives in the village with her sorrowing, alcoholic father.
 Minutes after Vaidehi's marriage, the groom and his parents died in a boat accident.
 This led to the village ostracising her and not letting her practice dance, which she was talented in.
 Her father, though rich, took to drinking upon seeing his daughter's fate.

 One day when some villagers spot Vellaisamy scribbling Vaidehi's name on the temple walls, rumours about them start circling.
-When a distressed Vaidehi approaches and questions Vellaisamy why he has been writing her name of walls, he reveals his tragic past and how he lost the woman of his affection, also named Vaidehi.
+When a distressed Vaidehi approaches and questions Vellaisamy why he has been writing her name on the walls, he reveals his tragic past and how he lost the woman of his affection, also named Vaidehi.

 Vellaisamy and his widowed mother lived in another village.
-His cousin Vaidehi, who was also brought up with him, had high hopes of marrying Vellaisamy.
+His cousin Vaidehi, who was also brought up with him, had high hopes of marrying him.
 Despite being in love with Vaidehi, Vellaisamy neglected her for fun.
-After buying wedding jewels for Vaidehi, he played a final prank on her, by telling her that he has been engaged with someone else.
-Distraught, Vaidehi ate poisonous seeds, and died in Vellaisamy's arms.
+After buying wedding jewels for Vaidehi, he played a final prank on her by telling her that he is engaged to someone else.
+Distraught, Vaidehi ate poisonous seeds and died in Vellaisamy's arms.
 Within weeks, Vellaisamy's mother also died.
-Vellaisamy gave his properties to poor people, and moved to his present village for closure.
+Vellaisamy gave his properties to poor people and moved to his present village for closure.

-Vellaisamy and Vaidehi now share a mutual respect for each other's melancholic lives but soon realise they need to work together to unite Nataraj and Sengamalam, a young couple in love, against the wrath of the whole village, particularly Sengamalam's ruthless brother Vellikizhamai Ramasamy.
+Vellaisamy and Vaidehi now share a mutual respect for each other's melancholic lives but soon realise that they need to work together to unite Nataraj and Sengamalam, a young couple in love, against the wrath of the whole village, particularly Sengamalam's ruthless brother Vellikizhamai Ramasamy.
 Vellaisamy is killed by Ramasamy's goons in the melee, and the young lovers are united, while Vaidehi is left alone.